marcorentap/kokkos-docker-cluster/README.md

 ## Try something
 `/shared/hostfile` is an `mpirun` hostfile with 100 hosts and 4 slot each.
 `/shared/hello.sh` is a test program to print hostname.
-So you can run
+First make sure that all 100 containers has started with `docker service ls` then run:
 ```
 mpirun --np 400 --hostfile /shared/hostfile /shared/hello.sh
 ```

-Make sure that there are 100 compute nodes with `docker service ls` so that all hosts listed in the hostfile actually exist.

 # Scaling
 In case 100 containers is not enough, and you want 150 containers, run: